renovatebot/renovate/docs/usage/configuration-options.md

 This limit is enforced on a per-repository basis.

+Note: this limit is not applied to security related PRs, which will be marked with `[SECURITY]` in the title.

 ## prCreation

 This setting tells Renovate when you would like it to raise PRs: